 The Benefits of Linoleum Floors

 Hardwood is much desired in design, but not everyone can afford it.
-Linoleum — a natural compound — looks just as stylish, and is one of the best alternatives to true wood on the market.
+Linoleum — a natural compound — looks just as stylish and is one of the best alternatives to genuine wood on the market.
 What’s funny, though, is that it was created by accident.

 In 1855, its inventor, Frederick Walton, forgot to seal his linseed oil.
 When he returned to it, he discovered that a solid layer had formed on top of the oil.
 He peeled it off and, fascinated by its texture, began to think of ways this odd substance could be used (1).